h2oai/nitro/help/docs/reference/nitrogen.md

 !!!example

-    Fetches a file and save it to `license.txt`:
+    Fetch a file and save it to `license.txt`:

     ```
     GET https://raw.githubusercontent.com/path/to/license.txt